-November 2016 Update – The South Beach Singapore hotel is rebranded as JW Marriott Hotel Singapore South Beach and the F&B outlets in the hotel has been (or are being) revamped or renamed.
-South Beach Avenue, the retail wing, has just opened and restaurants and bars like Black Cow, Cafe Vergnano 1882, Fasta and Alchemist are opened for business.
+December 2016 Update – The South Beach Singapore hotel is rebranded as JW Marriott Hotel Singapore South Beach and the F&B outlets in the hotel has been (or are being) revamped or renamed.
+South Beach Avenue, the retail wing, has just opened and restaurants and bars like Black Cow, Cafe Vergnano 1882, Fasta, Fynn’s and Alchemist are opened for business.

 Beach Road, which can already boast of the iconic Raffles Hotel, has added glitz in the style of South Beach, a luxurious mixed-use development.
-The finishing touches are still being put to the huge complex of South Beach Singapore but you can already find a few restaurants and bars operating there.
-The hotel known simply as The South Beach is opened for business (rebranded as JW Marriott Hotel Singapore South Beach).
-A number of food and beverage outlets in and around the hotel are already serving guests.
+The upscale hotel known simply as The South Beach has been rebranded as JW Marriott Hotel Singapore South Beach).
+The food and beverage outlets in and around the hotel is an interesting mix.
 We took a walk around South Beach to check out what it has to offer for those looking for new dining options.

 South Beach is a sprawling development with an impressive distinctive design which incorporates 4 historic buildings – 3 army barracks and the Non-Commissioned Officers (NCO) Club – with 2 new tower blocks.
 The complex comprises office towers, luxury residences, a designer hotel, ball room, retail spaces and an exclusive membership club.